 Learn about how we protect minors in the YouTube ecosystem.
 Also, be advised that we work closely with law enforcement and we report child endangerment.
 Learn more

-If a YouTube creator’s on- and/or off-platform behavior harms our users, community or ecosystem, we may respond based on a number of factors including, but not limited to, the egregiousness of their actions and whether a pattern of harmful behavior exists.
+If a YouTube creator’s on- and/or off-platform behavior harms our users, community, employees or ecosystem, we may respond based on a number of factors including, but not limited to, the egregiousness of their actions and whether a pattern of harmful behavior exists.

 Our response will range from suspending a creator’s privileges to account termination.

 Your safety is important to us.
 Learn more about YouTube tools and resources, and get tips on many topics below.